fatemehfeizipour/Projects/IAM/docs/PROJECT-DOCUMENTATION.md

 - **IAM read-only ≠ database read-only.** IAM controls the AWS API surface; it has no visibility into what's inside a database or an S3 object.
 This distinction matters when a "read-only" requirement in a brief could mean either.
 - **AWS managed policies are broad by design.** They're a good starting point but often don't respect resource-level boundaries a business actually needs (e.g., one bucket vs. all buckets).
 Custom inline policies with explicit ARNs are the difference between "access to the service" and "access to *this* resource."
 - **Tag-based conditional access is powerful but fragile** — it depends entirely on consistent resource tagging, which is a process/discipline problem as much as a technical one.
+- **CloudWatch metrics are lazy, not eager.** A metric doesn't exist as a browsable entity until it's actually emitted a data point at least once — configuring a metric filter isn't enough on its own; something has to trigger a real match first, or the alarm-creation flow will show an empty metric list with no indication why.
+- **Alarm threshold direction is worth double-checking, not assuming.** A single flipped radio button (Lower/Equal vs. Greater/Equal) silently produces a permanently-triggered alarm rather than an error — worth verifying the alarm's own state description (e.g., "RootLoginCount <= 1 for 1 datapoint") matches the intended logic before trusting it.

 ---